jonnonz1/nz-statute-book/acts/public/1993/human-rights-act-1993.md

   (d) appreciation of issues or trends in human rights arising in other countries or internationally, and of the relevance of those issues or trends for New Zealand:
   (e) ability to perform the functions stated in section 15.

-### 13 Further criteria for appointment of Race Relations Commissioner
+### 13 Further criteria for appointment of Commissioner appointed to lead Commission work in priority area
-In recommending a person for appointment as Race Relations Commissioner, the Minister must have regard not only to the criteria stated in section 11 but also to the person's—
+In recommending a person for appointment as a Commissioner appointed to lead the work of the Commission in a priority area under section 8(1A), the Minister must have regard not only to the criteria stated in section 11 but also to the person's—
-  (a) understanding of current race relations in New Zealand, and of the origins and development of those relations:
+  (a) understanding of the principles and practice of the priority area in question, including its origin and development in New Zealand:
-  (b) appreciation of issues or trends in race relations arising in other countries or internationally, and of the relevance of those issues or trends for New Zealand:
+  (b) appreciation of issues, trends, and developments, in other countries and internationally, affecting the priority area in question, and the relevance of those issues, trends, or developments for New Zealand:
   (c) ability to perform the functions stated in section 16.

 **Further provisions on Commissioners and alternate Commissioners**

 ### 14 Further criteria for appointment of Equal Employment Opportunities Commissioner
-In recommending a person for appointment as the Equal Employment Opportunities Commissioner, the Minister must have regard not only to the criteria stated in section 11 but also to the person's—
-  (a) understanding of principles relating to equal employment opportunities:
-  (b) appreciation of issues, trends, and developments in the promotion of equal employment opportunities in other countries and internationally, and the relevance of those issues, trends, or developments in New Zealand:
-  (c) ability to perform the functions stated in section 17.
+[Repealed]

 **Functions of Commissioners**

 ### 15 Functions of Chief Commissioner
-(1) The Chief Commissioner has the following functions:
+The Chief Commissioner has the following functions:
-  (a) to chair the Commission, and lead discussions of the Commission (except when the Commission has discussions on matters of race relations):
+  (a) to chair the Commission, and lead discussions of the Commission except when it is the function of a Commissioner to do so under section 16(1)﻿(a):
   (b) to ensure that activities undertaken in the performance of the Commission's functions are consistent with the strategic direction and other determinations of the Commission under section 7:
+  (c) to ensure that the Commission is effective and efficient in carrying out its functions:
+  (d) to ensure that the Commission meets its obligations under the Crown Entities Act 2004, the Public Finance Act 1989, and the State Sector Act 1988:
-  (c) to allocate spheres of responsibility among the Commissioners, and to determine the extent to which Commissioners engage in activities undertaken in the performance of the Commission's functions (except for those stated in section 76), but in each case only after consultation with the Minister:
+  (e) to allocate spheres of responsibility (including responsibility for priority areas designated under section 8(1B)) among the Commissioners, and to determine the extent to which Commissioners engage in activities undertaken in the performance of the Commission's functions (except for those stated in section 76), but in each case only after consultation with the Minister:
-  (d) to act jointly with the Race Relations Commissioner on matters of race relations arising in the course of activities undertaken in the performance of the Commission's functions and to carry out the functions conferred on the Chief Commissioner by section 16(c) and (d):
-  (e) to act jointly with the Equal Employment Opportunities Commissioner on matters concerning equal employment opportunities arising in the course of activities undertaken in the performance of the Commission's functions, and to carry out the functions conferred on the Chief Commissioner by section 17(g):
   (f) to supervise and liaise with the general manager on matters of administration in relation to the Commission and on the activities undertaken in the performance of the Commission's functions:
   (g) any other functions, powers, or duties conferred or imposed on him or her by or under this Act or any other enactment.
-(2) Subsection (1)﻿(d) and (e) is subject to section 7(2).

-### 16 Functions of Race Relations Commissioner
+### 16 Additional functions of Commissioner appointed or designated to lead work of Commission in priority areas
-The Race Relations Commissioner has the following functions:
+(1) A Commissioner who is appointed or designated to lead the work of the Commission in a priority area under section 8(1A) or (1B) has the following additional functions:
-  (a) to lead discussions of the Commission in relation to matters of race relations:
+  (a) to lead discussions of the Commission in relation to that priority area of work:
-  (b) to provide advice and leadership on matters of race relations arising in the course of activities undertaken in the performance of the Commission's functions, both when engaging in those activities and otherwise when consulted:
+  (b) to provide advice and leadership on matters in that priority area of work that arise in the course of activities undertaken in the performance of the Commission's functions, both when engaging in those activities and when consulted:
-  (c) to ensure, acting jointly with the Chief Commissioner, that activities undertaken in the performance of the Commission's functions in matters of race relations are consistent with the strategic direction and other determinations of the Commission under section 7:
-  (d) to supervise and liaise with the general manager, acting jointly with the Chief Commissioner, on the activities undertaken in the performance of the Commission's functions in matters of race relations:
+  (c) to contribute to the public debate on matters in that priority area of work:
-  (e) any other functions, powers, or duties conferred or imposed on him or her by or under this Act or any other enactment.
+  (d) any other functions or duties conferred or imposed upon him or her by or under this Act or any other enactment.
+(2) However, the exercise by a Commissioner of the functions stated in subsection (1) is subject to directions given by the Chief Commissioner in the exercise of his or her responsibilities under section 15(b), (c), and (d).

 ### 17 Functions of Equal Employment Opportunities Commissioner
-The Equal Employment Opportunities Commissioner has the following functions:
-  (a) to lead discussions of the Commission about equal employment opportunities (including pay equity):
-  (b) to provide advice and leadership on equal employment opportunities arising in the course of activities undertaken in the performance of the Commission's functions, both when engaging in those activities and otherwise when consulted:
-  (c) to evaluate, through the use of benchmarks developed by the Commissioner, the role that legislation, guidelines, and voluntary codes of practice play in facilitating and promoting best practice in equal employment opportunities:
-  (d) to lead development of guidelines and voluntary codes of practice to facilitate and promote best practice in equal employment opportunities (including codes that identify related rights and obligations in legislation), in accordance with section 5(2)﻿(e):
-  (e) to monitor and analyse progress in improving equal employment opportunities in New Zealand, and to report to the Minister on the results of that monitoring and analysis:
-  (f) to liaise with, and complement the work of, any trust or body that has as one of its purposes the promotion of equal employment opportunities (including pay equity):
-  (g) to ensure, acting jointly with the Chief Commissioner, that activities undertaken in the performance of the Commission's functions in matters of equal employment opportunities are consistent with the strategic direction and other determinations of the Commission under section 7:
-  (h) any other functions, powers, or duties conferred or imposed on him or her by or under this Act or any other enactment.
+[Repealed]

 **General manager and staff of Commission**